 Let me explain a little bit better; not all accommodations have dressers…but with clothes Packing Cubes, you don’t need a dresser.
 The cubes can be placed on a desk or table or even on top of your suitcase or backpack.

-Then, rather than opening a drawer, you simply unzip your cube.
 Because of how I pack my packing cubes (tank tops on top of short sleeves, on top of long sleeves), finding the item I am looking for is a breeze.
-The Eagle Creek Pack-It Specter Cube Set (which is what I own) makes it even easier, as there is a convenient handle on the bag, too.

 What Are Packing Cubes?

 OK, I feel like we have gotten a bit ahead of ourselves.
 Let’s back up and chat about what exactly Packing Cubes are.
 Essentially, the cubes – or Packing Cells – are space-saving packing organizers that help travelers attain perfectly packed luggage.

 Literally, they are zippered fabric bags specifically designed to organize everything on your packing list, so they ideally fit into a suitcase or backpack.

 You mean I can use packing cubes for backpacks or as a suitcase organizer?
 YES!
 Yes, you can.
 You can even use packing cubes for carry on luggage.

 Types of Travel Packing Cubes

 Packing Organizers have come a long way in recent years.
 There used to be only a couple of choices of luggage organizer bags, but now there is a wide variety of traveling cubes.
 In addition to the assortment of styles and functions, cube bags for travel come in a plethora of sizes and colors, too.
-To help familiarize you with the options, I am going to review the most popular options.
+To help familiarize you with the options, I am going to review the most popular packing cube options.

 Classic Packing Cubes